 By contrast, the number-of-calls and basic-block figures are derived by counting, not sampling.
-They are completely accurate and will not vary from run to run if your program is deterministic.
+They are completely accurate and will not vary from run to run if your program is deterministic and single threaded.
+In multi-threaded applications, or single threaded applications that link with multi-threaded libraries, the counts are only deterministic if the counting function is thread-safe.
+(Note: beware that the mount counting function in glibc is not thread-safe).
+See Section 9.1 [Implementation of Profiling], page 33.